 MAX purchases buses and other service vehicles, automotive parts, office and janitorial supplies, and a wide variety of materials and services for the maintenance, repair, and operation of the transit authority.
-Procurements are made in accordance with MAX’s Purchasing Policy & Manual, and applicable Federal, State, and local laws and regulations.
+Procurements are made in accordance with the MAX Purchasing Policy & Manual, and applicable Federal, State, and local laws and regulations.

 MAX receives federal grants from the Federal Transit Administration (FTA) to fund a portion of its operations and some capital expenditures, therefore certain FTA procurement regulations may apply to specific procurements.
-Vendors bidding on MAX FTA-funded contracts must carefully review and consider the FTA required contract terms and conditions commonly referred to as the Federal Clauses.
+Vendors bidding on MAX FTA-funded contracts must carefully review and consider the FTA-required contract terms and conditions commonly referred to as the Federal Clauses.

 Vendor Responsibility Record